FOREX-Yen hits 17-month high vs dollar as risk sentiment sours

 Fed funds futures <0#FF:> now have barely one rate hike priced in for this year.
 Unsurprisingly, the dollar has struggled against that backdrop.

 The dollar was down 0.9 percent at 110.30 yen, its lowest since Oct.
 31, 2014 and down 8.2 percent on the year.
-Traders cited huge options barriers at 110 yen that could slow the greenback’s drop in the short term.
+Traders cited huge options barriers at 110 yen that could slow the greenback’s drop.

 Investors were cautious about driving the yen much higher given the risk of intervention by Tokyo.
 There has been a lot of speculation recently, with investors wondering how much appreciation Japanese officials will tolerate before they are forced to act and weaken the currency.